Wedding Photography at Bristol Register Office/Old Council House

 The bride takes her groom’s ring from a masked best man in the Mayoral Room during their Coronavirus restricted wedding.

 The first kiss can be as fleeting as it is intimate.
-I always ask the couple to slow down for this and not rush it.
-They don’t usually mind!
+I always ask the couple to slow down for this and not rush it; they don’t usually mind!

-Signing the Register – Bristol Registrar Rules
+Signing the Schedule – Bristol Registrar Rules

 In the more spacious Lantern Room and under Coronavirus social distancing, Pia and Rob receive their marriage certificate.